wp-plugins/bepro-listings/readme.txt

 == Description ==

 Bepro Listings provides a new post type with options to add information like, cost, contact, and/or geography.
 It facilitates better control over wordpress core features.
 It also provides a growing set of listing formats including galleries and google maps.
 Widgets and shortcodes offer lots of ways to search and view various aspects of the posts.
-Consider using these building blocks for your next community listing site.
+Perfect building blocks for your listing site.

 = Popular Uses =